 Javea Port is a lively area of town that boasts many tapas bars, shops, and restaurants.
-Visitors love the La Grava pebble beach that is accessible along the promenade lined with beautiful palm trees.
+Visitors love the La Grava pebble beach along the promenade, which is lined with beautiful palm trees.
 In addition, the promenade features beautiful sculptures that change every year.

 This very active Javea Port still functions as a fishing port but nowadays yachts also moor in the same area.
 The main reason for tourists to visit here, though, is for the nearby market where the fishermen sell their catch of the day.
-You won’t find any fish fresher in the area!
+You won’t find any fish fresher than these!

 The Beach of Javea (Playa El Arenal)

 The main beach in Javea, Playa El Arenal, is a horseshoe-shaped beach 480 metres in length and the only sandy beach in the area.
 The beach is awarded the Blue Flag every year and is the most frequented in the region.